dgra-cam/dgra-website/content/blog/2025-08-18-central-park-launch/index.md

 ## What will open?

 The tennis courts, football and cricket pitches will open.
+The north-east "park" area with the trees and the pond will be open, too.

 The sports pavilion will not open just yet, although its restrooms will be accessible during the launch event.

-It is unclear to the author of this post whether the north-east "park" area with the trees and the pond will be open.
-We'll find out on the day!

 ## What will happen?